 The plan of the paper is as follows.
 In Section \ref{sec:2} we set up our notation.
-In Section \ref{sec:3} we introduce the screening currents for the deformed $W$-algebra ${\mathcal W}_{q,t}({\mathfrak g})$ associated with ${\mathfrak g}=A_l^{(1)}, D_l^{(1)}$ and $E_{6,7,8}^{(1)}$.
-In Section \ref{sec:4} we give free field constructions of the nonlocal integrals of motion for the deformed $W$-algebra ${\mathcal W}_{q,t}({\mathfrak g})$.
+In Section \ref{sec:3} we introduce the screening currents for the deformed $W$-algebra of types $A_l, D_l$ and $E_{6,7,8}$.
+In Section \ref{sec:4} we give free field constructions of the non-local integrals of motion for the deformed $W$-algebra.
 We state a theorem and a conjecture.
 In Section \ref{sec:5} we give discussions.